KennethWussmann/zeitraum/docs/apple-shortcuts.md

 https://your-zeitraum.com/graphql
 ```

-> **Tip:** You can chain these two shortcuts to first stop the running time span and then start a new one.
+> **Tip:** You can chain shortcuts to first stop the running time span and then start a new one.
 Just edit the `Start time span` shortcut and prepend a `Run Shortcut` action that invokes the stop shortcut

 ![](./assets/ios-shortcuts-screenshot.jpeg)